shyamsg/popgen19/practical_2_basic_GWAS.md

-# Practical 2 - Genome-Wide Association study (GWAS)
+# Practical - Genome-Wide Association study (GWAS)

 This exercise is about Genome-Wide Association Studies (GWAS): how to perform one and some pitfalls to look out for.

 It will be conducted from the command line using the program PLINK2.

 For a detailed description of this program click [here (original program)](http://zzz.bwh.harvard.edu/plink/) and [here (version 2 of the program)](https://www.cog-genomics.org/plink/1.9/).

-The exercise will be carried out at the linux server.
+The exercise will be carried out on a linux server.

 ## Preparation - downloading the data

-First close R if you have it open (e.g. using the command "quit()").

-Then make a folder called gwasEx for this exercise by typing
+First, let us make a folder called gwasEx for this exercise by typing
 ```
 cd ~/
 mkdir gwasEx
 ```
-Go into this folder, download a packed version of the data that we will be analyzing today and unpack it.
+Go into this folder, copy over a packed version of the data that we will be analyzing today and unpack it.
 You can do this by typing:
 ```
 cd gwasEx
-cp /home/line/popgen19/practical2data.tar.gz .
+cp /home/ida/popgen19/practical2data.tar.gz .
 tar -xf practical2data.tar.gz
 ```
 List the content of the folder to see what files appeared: